danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

     - src
 ```

-Finally, we add the Lambda function definition.
-This Lambda will be executed whenever an object is created in our input bucket:
+Finally, we add the Lambda function definition--this Lambda will be executed whenever an object is created in our input bucket:

 ```yml
 service: audio-transcoder